Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Case-by-case verification of Theorem

 \reseteqn One of these equations is in fact superfluous: if we substitute \eqref{eq:G25Bb} and \eqref{eq:G25Bc} in \eqref{eq:G25Ba}, then we obtain $t_1=c^4t_1c^{-4}$ which is automatically satisfied due to Lemma~\ref{lem:4} with $d=3$.

 Since $(w_0;w_1,\dots,w_m)\in NC^m(G_{25})$, we must have $t_1t_2t_3=c$.
 Combining this with \eqref{eq:G25B}, we infer that

-With the help of the {\sl GAP} package {\tt CHEVIE} \cite{chevAA}, one obtains four solutions for $t_1$ in this equation: { } each of them giving rise to $m/3$ elements of $\Fix_{NC^m(G_{25})}(\phi^{p})$ since $i$ ranges from $1$ to $m/3$.
+With the help of {\tt CHEVIE}, one obtains four solutions for $t_1$ in this equation: { } each of them giving rise to $m/3$ elements of $\Fix_{NC^m(G_{25})}(\phi^{p})$ since $i$ ranges from $1$ to $m/3$.
 Here we have used again the short notation of {\tt CHEVIE} referring to the internal ordering of the roots of $G_{25}$ in {\tt CHEVIE}.

 In total, we obtain $1+4\frac m3=\frac {4m+3}3$ elements in $\Fix_{NC^m(G_{25})}(\phi^p)$, which agrees with the limit in \eqref{eq:G25.3}.

 Finally, we turn to \eqref{eq:G25.1}.
 By Remark~\ref{rem:1}, the only choice for $h_2$ and $m_2$ to be considered are $h_2=m_2=3$.
 This corresponds to the choice $p=4m/3$, which has already been discussed as they do not belong to \eqref{eq:G25.1}.
 Hence, \eqref{eq:1} must necessarily hold, as required.